artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 and ask systemd to reload all unit files using `$ systemctl daemon-reload`.

-Optimize batch size for large files
+Optimise batch size for large files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``ARCHIVEMATICA_MCPSERVER_MCPSERVER_BATCH_SIZE`` parameter defines the